ghurst2/BIOL4800FinalProject/README.md

 # BIOL4800FinalProject
-put all ideas for the program to ideas folder
+put all ideas for the program into ideas folder